francescmarti00/dmu-multimedia/md/More-JavaScript-TECH3015.md

 **Exercise 1**.
 Modify the original code so that the text changes to blue if you click anywhere on the web page.

 **Exercise 2**.
-Modify the original code so that the text changes to bold if you double-click anywhere on the web page.
+Modify the original code (attention, the original code, not the code you have created in Exercise 1) so that the text changes to bold if you double-click anywhere on the web page.

 **Exercise 3**.
 Modify the original code so that the size of the text changes to "50px" if you move the mouse.